-Almost two years after the launch of peer reviews, 13 authorities benefited from this type of interregional learning and found new ideas and approaches for their policies.
+Two years after the launch of peer reviews, 18 authorities benefited from this type of interregional learning and found new ideas and approaches for their policies.
 If we are talking about improving Berlin's start-up internationalisation strategy, or helping the Belgium's German speaking community to implement their SECAP (Sustainable Energy and Climate Action Plan), our experts facilitated fruitful meetings that resulted in concrete policy recommendations for the host.
 Explore here all our past peer reviews.

 In today’s context when the evolution of the COVID-19 pandemics is hard to predict, and knowing that the needs of policymakers remain the same, we put in place an online option for personalised policy learning in June 2020.
 Naturally, we will continue striving for in-person peer reviews as much as possible, but for those applicants that want to test online formats, this is a possibility as well.